Flag of the Navajo Nation: Description

 A map of the Navajo Nation, with territories in three states, is featured prominently on the nation's flag.
 The Hopi Reservation is completely surrounded by the Navajo Nation.

 On a field of Navajo white (pale buff, tan, or copper field, sources differ), four sacred mountains of four different colors (black, white, turquoise, and yellow from the Navajo creation story) surround the center element of the flag, a map of the Navajo Nation with a white disk in the center that features elements from the Navajo tribal seal.
 The overall flag recalls sand painting, an art form used by the Navajos.

 A rainbow symbolizing Navajo sovereignty appears over the main design.

-In 1995, the Navajo flag became the first Native American tribal flag in space when Bernard Harris carried it aboard the space shuttle Discovery.
+In 1995, the Navajo flag became the first Native American tribal flag in space when Bernard A. Harris Jr. carried it aboard the space shuttle Discovery.

-The North American Vexillological Association listed the Navajo flag in its book Good Flag, Bad Flag under the description: "Over 20 graphic elements overwhelm the viewer and none are large enough to be seen easily."
+Ted Kaye of the North American Vexillological Association listed the Navajo flag as an ineffective design in his pamphlet Good Flag, Bad Flag under the description: "Over 20 graphic elements overwhelm the viewer and none are large enough to be seen easily."